wsor4035/skybox_extended/README.md

 3) Change file permissions to "skybox_extended" (make sure the files are accessible to the client)

-4) Add "skybox_extended" mod to "minetest/games/[game directory]/mods" directory, then run minetest. :)
+4) Add "skybox_extended" mod to "minetest/games/[game directory]/mods" directory

+5) Run minetest.exe :)

 # Licence: